Practical Nursing

 This course is a continuation of Pharmacology I. More selected drug groups are studied.
 The focus of this course is still on the role and responsibilities of the practical nurse in the administration and monitoring of client medications.
 The mathematical skills to safely calculate drug dosages are still required for this course.
 This course utilizes experiential learning therefore, classroom activities will focus on the interactions, which take place between and among the learners.
 The facilitator will guide learning in the role of the expert learner as everyone actively participates in learning activities.
 To positively contribute to the group process you are expected to come prepared for discussion and discovery.
 This interactive process requires your attendance for all activities.

 This course will provide the learner with opportunities to examine the role of practical nurse when caring for individuals who require supportive, rehabilitative and palliative care.
 The learner will also be exposed to individuals with mental health challenges.
 Critical thinking skills will be refined to plan and implement holistic nursing care.
-This experience will take place in the laboratory setting and in a variety of medical-surgical settings.
+This experience will take place in the laboratory setting and in maternity and mental health areas of focus.

 This experience will take place in nursing practice settings, which will be selected through a collaborative approach to meet the student’s learning needs.
 The experience will consist of one eight-week experience either in an acute care setting or a chronic care setting.
 The focus will be to consolidate learning and to function independently when caring for clients and their families in situations where the number of variables is limited and the outcome tends to be predictable.
 During this practicum, the student will work with a preceptor.
 Upon completion, the learner will be ready to graduate as a beginning caring, competent practitioner.